 Plants that rabbits hate

 If you plant flowers and vegetables that rabbits love, you’ll struggle to keep them away from your garden.
 But you can plant some plants that rabbits won’t eat: herbs and flowers that are heavily scented and are known to be avoided by rabbits.
-Here are just a few:
+Here are just a few plants with strong scent:

 - marigolds